 Our initial gene therapies are AVR-RD-01 for the treatment of Fabry disease, AVR-RD-02 for the treatment of Gaucher disease, AVR-RD-03 for the treatment of Pompe disease and AVR-RD-04 for the treatment of cystinosis.
-AVR-RD-01 is currently being evaluated in an investigator-sponsored Phase 1 clinical trial and a company-sponsored Phase 2 clinical trial, which we initiated on June 7, 2018.
+AVR-RD-01 is currently being evaluated in a Phase 1 clinical trial and we expect to begin enrolling our Phase 2 clinical trial in mid-2018.
 In addition, Phase 1/2 clinical trials for both AVR-RD-02 and AVR-RD-04 are being planned and we expect patients will be dosed in 2019.
 The status of our initial lentiviral-based gene therapy programs is reflected below.